Ackerly2021/Weternity-society/README.md

 </p>

 # [Weternity][BH_DOMAIN] – Society
-# [Weternity][BH_DOMAIN] – Platform
-This is the core source code for the beta version of Weternity society&Platform.
+This is the core source code for the beta version of Weternity society.

 ## Website
 [//]: # (LINKS)